vdchoi/vdchoi.github.io/_pages/about.md

 <div class="col-md-8 pr-5">

 <p>Currently I work as a Senior Product Analyst at TrueCar, leading the product analytics teams on our Marketplace and Growth verticals.
     I enjoy researching experimentation methods, applied machine learning, and business strategy.
-If you have any good receommendations, please let me know!</p>
+If you have any good receommendations for these topics, please let me know!</p>

 <p>Aside from work, I love to cook, read, and travel.
 I'll post some of favorites around my website.</p>